monosabbath/wordlist-generation-public/README.md

 - Uploaded files are stored in `BATCH_JOB_TEMP_DIR` (defaults to OS temp) and removed after processing.
 - The output file remains available for download after completion (path is tracked in memory).
 - `BATCH_JOB_PIPELINE_SIZE` controls how many prompts the pipeline feeds per forward pass.

 ---

-## Operational and performance tips

-- Beam search: `num_beams=10` is high‑quality but slow.
-For lower latency, try `num_beams=1–4`.
-- Inputs: keep `MAX_INPUT_TOKENS` realistic; longer prompts increase prefill cost.
-- Padding: left padding pairs well with KV cache schemes and batching.
-Use `PAD_TO_MULTIPLE_OF=8` or `16` unless measured otherwise.
-- Static KV cache: only enable if you’ve measured throughput gains and have VRAM headroom.
-- Security: keep `TRUST_REMOTE_CODE=false` unless you control the model repo; use a strong `SECRET_TOKEN`.

----

-## Troubleshooting

-- 403 Forbidden:
-  - Missing or incorrect token.
-Pass `Authorization: Bearer ...` header or `?token=...`.
-- 404 on batch results:
-  - Wrong `job_id` or the job hasn’t completed yet (check status first).
-- Job failed (batch):
-  - Check `error` in `/v1/batch/jobs/{job_id}`.
-Common causes: invalid JSON file (must be a JSON list), missing wordlist for `vocab_lang`, or OOM on large batches.
-- Slow responses:
-  - Reduce `num_beams`, lower `max_tokens`, or lower `BATCH_JOB_PIPELINE_SIZE` if you see GPU OOM.
-- Device offload:
-  - With large models, `DEVICE_MAP=auto` may offload to CPU and increase latency.
-Consider quantization (4‑bit) and/or different hardware.

----

-## Development notes

-- Auth helper accepts either `Authorization: Bearer <token>` or `?token=<token>`.
-- Startup optionally prebuilds constrained vocab prefix functions for configured languages and word counts.
-- Batch status is in‑memory per process.
-If you run multiple workers, stick to one worker for batch routes or swap to a shared store (e.g., Redis) for production.

----